-These soothing shades add an instant calming vibe to any room
+These soothing shades add a calming vibe to any room

-Your home can have a big effect on your mood, from the utter satisfaction that comes with a clean, sparkling space, to the feeling of joy when your holiday decorations go up.
-So it only makes sense that your paint colors can have a big impact on the feel of your home too.
-If your aim is a serene space you can settle into at the end of the day, many different colors can help you create a peaceful vibe in just about any room.
+Your home can have a significant effect on your mood, from the satisfaction of a clean, sparkling space to the feeling of joy when you add new decor.
+So it makes sense that calming paint colors can affect the feel of your home, too.

-We rounded up some of our favorite paint shades to make your home feel more relaxing instantly.
+We rounded up some of our favorite paint shades to instantly make your home feel more relaxed.

 1. Cool Blues

 Blue is at the top of most people’s lists of calm and serene colors.
-You can select from a wide range of shades here, from the deep azure of a tropical ocean to the palest periwinkle.
-Try blue tones in bedrooms, living rooms, and bathrooms, where their calming effects seem to be most felt.
+You can select from a wide range of shades, from the deep azure of a tropical ocean to the palest periwinkle.
+Try adding blue paint to bedrooms, living rooms, and bathrooms, where their calming effects are most felt.

-White shades (and there are many of them!) can sometimes seem stark, sterile, or even cold and industrial.
-Yet, with the right decor choices, white paint can turn almost any room in your home into a soothing spa.
-It’s an especially good choice for bathrooms and bedrooms.
+White shades (and there are many of them!) can seem stark, sterile, or even cold and industrial.
+Yet, with the right decor choices, white paint can make almost any room in your home feel like a soothing spa.
+It’s an especially good paint choice for bathrooms and bedrooms.

 To keep the overall effect warm and welcoming, add varied textural touches in your decor, such as faux fur blankets, plush towels, and velvet or velveteen fabrics.